 Thus, the series were previously treated for seasonality and deflated.
-Next, stationarity tests were performed via augmented Dickey-Fuller test (ADF), Phillips- Perron test (PP).
-All series in level showed stationary behavior with p-value below 0.05 (Table 4.2).
-In this way, we can use the GMM to estimate without the need to deal with the first difference of the series.
+Next, stationarity tests were performed via augmented Dickey-Fuller test (ADF), Phillips-Perron test (PP).
+All series in level showed stationary behavior with p-value below 0.05 (table 2).
+In this way, we can use the GMM to estimate without need to deal with the first difference of the series.

-Table 4.3 Regression results for Brazilian inflation models
+Table 3.
+Regression Results for Brazilian Inflation Models